KratosMultiphysics/Examples/poromechanics/README.md

 ## How to run the examples

-There are essentially two ways of running this example: using python from the terminal, and using the GUI from GiD.
+There are essentially two ways of running any example of the Poromechanics Application: using python from the terminal, and using the GUI from GiD.

 **Run the example from the terminal**